 Can I use it on my mobile devices?

-We do not currently have a special app, but you don't really need one to be able to process emails on the go using the standard Gmail app.
+Although we do not currently have a special app, you don't really need one to be able to process emails on the go using the standard Gmail app.
 This is because everything ActiveInbox does is stored using Gmail labels, which are available everywhere you use Gmail:

 * To view your tasks, open the !Action folder

 * To action an email, add it to the !Action folder

 * To add an email to a project, move it to the Project folder (beginning with P/, e.g. P/My Project)